grblHAL/Plugin_plasma/README.md

 #### Dependencies:

-Driver must support a number of [ioports ports](../../templates/ioports.c).
+Driver must support a number of auxiliary I/O ports, at least one digital input for the arc ok signal.
+Some drivers support the MCP3221 I2C ADC, when enabled it can be used for the arc voltage signal.

 #### Credits:

 LinuxCNC documentation linked to above.

 ---
-2021-08-10
+2024-01-26